- 1 jar (10 ounces) seedless blackberry or black raspberry spreadable fruit, divided

 - Fresh raspberries and blackberries, optional

-- For raspberry cream, place raspberries in a blender; cover and process for 2-3 minutes or until blended.
-Strain and discard seeds.
-Fold in whipped topping.
+- For raspberry cream, puree raspberries in a blender or food processor; strain and discard seeds.
+Fold in the whipped topping.
 Serve with the cake.
 Garnish with fresh berries if desired.
 Yield: 10-12 servings.

 Reviews forChocolate Berry Pound Cake